 Your committee chair and the academic program head will document the approval of your program of study with written approvals.
-Committee members and the academic head attest to acceptability of the manuscript from all standpoints when they sign the scholarly document signature page.
+Committee members and the academic head attest to acceptability of the manuscript from all standpoints when they sign the approval page.